includeJS/includeJS/src/notes/pragmatic-vscode-shortcuts.md

 Toggle replace mode.

-## 10. Temporarily create multiple cursors based on a selection or on a pattern match, and edit the text at each in parallel.
+## 10. Temporarily create multiple cursors based on a selection or on a pattern match, and edit the text at each in parallel

 - ✅ `cmd + click`